 - My last rule I will call “KY”.
 “KY” is an abbreviation for “Kuuki o Yomu”, one of my favorite Japanese terms, which means to “read the atmosphere“.
 There are many groups where there are no policies governing the discussions.
 If this is the case, after joining, spend some time to KY and see what other people post on the discussions board as well as those discussions that seem to get a lot of people’s comments.
 It is really common sense, but by KY, you should be able to gauge the proper etiquette for the content of your discussions posts as well as ensure that you are providing value to that group when you do post.

-These are just my initial thoughts on the subject of best practices for group etiquette.
+These are just my initial thoughts on the subject of best practices for group etiquette and LinkedIn group rules.
 Would you add any others to the above list?